nauam/Courses/docs/manual/log-filters/multi-line-regex.md

 # Multiline Regex Capture

-This log filter creates a QW Control data variable and fills the contents of that variable via a regular expression.
+This log filter creates a Rundeck data variable and fills the contents of that variable via a regular expression.

 Provide a regex match with a pattern, and the filter will match against every line in the log returns for that pattern.
 Every matching value for that pattern will be added to a variable in the data context ( $data.key ) for later steps in the job.